 If you have been charged with a sexual assault offence, it is the Crown’s responsibility to prove your guilt beyond a reasonable doubt.
 If charged with a sexual assault offence, it is to your benefit to retain an experienced criminal lawyer, sooner rather than later, under any circumstance.
 Beyond the charge or case itself, your lawyer will assess all circumstances surrounding the incident to ensure your rights under the Charter of Rights and Freedoms have not been violated.

 Lockyer Posner Craig may be able to help you avoid a criminal conviction, time in jail and forced registry as a sex offender.

 Confidential Sexual Assault Case Consultation

 We handle sexual assault cases across Ontario and are respected by judges and prosecutors throughout the Province.
 We have experience defending cases in Toronto, Brampton, Newmarket, Oshawa, Hamilton, Bradford, Niagara Falls, St. Catharines, Guelph, Kitchener, St. Thomas, Woodstock, Orangeville, London, Chatham, Windsor, Cobourg, Kingston, Ottawa, Pembroke, Brantford, Milton, Barrie, Orillia, North Bay, Thunder Bay and Timmins and throughout Ontario.

 Let’s meet, in confidence, to discuss your options today.
-Put your trust in the Lockyer Campbell Posner criminal defence team of highly skilled criminal lawyers with proven experience in sexual assault cases and offences.
+Put your trust in the Lockyer Posner Craig criminal defence team of highly skilled criminal lawyers with proven experience in sexual assault cases and offences.
 Toll-free: 1-844-395-4084.